Guy Sorman: Biography

 Guy Sorman has written twenty books that promote the ideals of creativity and modern capitalism.
 His views are close to classical liberalism.
 He is assertive in regard to human rights in China and in regard to democracy in many places including Turkey, Egypt, Iran, Chile, Poland, and Argentina.
 Sorman was a founder of a French NGO, Action against Hunger (ACF), in 1979 and was its President until 1990, when he became its Honorary President.
 He was an advisor to former South Korean President Lee Myung-bak.
-Sorman has held many government positions in France, including advisor to the Prime Minister of France (1995-1997), Member of the National Commission for Human Rights, deputy mayor of Boulogne (since 1995), near Paris, and recently as Chairman of "Greater Paris West" Economic and Social Council.
+Sorman has held many government positions in France, including advisor to the Prime Minister of France (1995-1997), Member of the National Commission for Human Rights, deputy mayor of Boulogne-Billancourt (since 1995), near Paris, and recently as Chairman of "Greater Paris West" Economic and Social Council.

 Guy Sorman is also a publisher: his company, Éditions Sorman, publishes 14 weekly newsletters in France and the magazine France Amérique in the United States.

 Sorman is the author of thirty books on contemporary affairs.
 He is a regular columnist for Le Figaro in France, the Wall Street Journal and conservative Manhattan Institute-associated City Journal (as a contributing editor) in the United States, ABC in the Kingdom of Spain, Dong-a Ilbo in South Korea, Fakt in Poland, La Nación in Argentina, and other foreign publications.
 Sorman taught economics at the Paris Institute of Political Studies from 1970 to 2000 and at foreign Universities.
 In 1985, he was a visiting scholar at Stanford, Hoover Institution.

 He attended the New York Carnegie Council on April 9, 2008, where he talked about China and how it is socially developing as a nation, presenting his new book The Empire of Lies (Newly translated into English).
 He said, "There are not 2 million Tibetans in China.
 There are 1 billion Tibetans in China."
 The idea was to show that Chinese people also suffer the same oppression as Tibetans in his view.
 Like the Dalai Lama, he also did not want China to be boycotted during the Olympics.